semanticdata/logseq-starter-graph/README.md

 We recommend using the [publish workflow](https://github.com/semanticdata/logseq-starter-graph/blob/main/.github/workflows/logseq-publish.yml) to publish your graph to GitHub Pages.
 To do so, follow the steps below.

-> 📝 The first time the workflow is run takes significantly longer than subsequent cycles.
+> Note: The first time the workflow is run takes significantly longer than subsequent cycles.
 Please be patient.

 ### 1. Open the Repository Settings